Hagi City in Yamaguchi Prefecture where the

 River.
 The back side of Hagi Castle is Mt.Shigetsu

-(See Map of Hagi City).
+of 145 meters high (See Map of Hagi City).
 It is

 regreted that Hagi Castle was destructed samely